HabaneroSpices/fanbox-dl-auto/README.md

+### README.md

 # Fanbox Downloader

 This script automates the downloading of images from Fanbox creators and sends notifications to a Discord webhook.
-It can also archive downloaded images and move them to a specified location where a webserver can serve them.
-The url for downloading the archive will be appended to the discord webhook message.
+It can also archive downloaded images and move them to a specified location.

 ## Installation